-A perennial favorite native to North America, bee balm (also called wild bergamot) is beloved in flower beds for its beautiful blooms of red, pink, purple or white—not to mention the fragrant foliage.
+A perennial-favorite native to North America, bee balm (Monarda spp.), also called wild bergamot, is beloved in flower beds for its display of beautiful blooms of red, pink, purple or white in mid- to late summer.
+The plants bear fragrant foliage, too.
 Here’s how to plant and grow bee balm in your garden!

 How to Plant Bee Balm

 Given its height (2-4 feet), bee balm makes for an excellent background plant in a pollinator garden.

 Space plants 18-24 inches apart in rich, well-draining soil.